Just because your bathroom is small, it doesn’t mean you have to compromise on style or function.

-Floating shelves - where you can't see any brackets - will also help to make the room feel bigger, as will glass or even mirrored shelves.
+Floating shelves – where you can't see any brackets – will also help to make the room feel larger, as will glass or even mirrored shelves.

-You could also consider using cubes, which can be arranged to create a design feature, and corner shelves can be a good way to make the most of every bit of space.
+You could also consider using cubes, which you can arrange to create a design feature, or corner shelves, which can be a good way to make the most of every bit of space.

 Getting niches cut into the wall to create a recessed shelf will also maximise the usable space.
 You can do this anywhere within the room, including in the shower or above the bath.

-Ladder shelving, where the unit is deeper at the bottom and shallower at the top, can create lots of vertical storage space without using as much room as a conventional shelving unit.
+Ladder shelving, where the unit is deeper at the bottom and shallower at the top, can create lots of vertical storage space without taking up as much room as a conventional shelving unit.

 Adding hooks, rails and wire racks can increase your storage options without overcrowding the room.

-If your shower is over a bath, look for a sectional shower screen, with hinged panels that can be folded up to save space.
+If your shower is over a bath, look for a sectional shower screen, with hinged panels that can fold up to save space.

 If you have a shower enclosure or want to squeeze one into a tight space, consider using sliding doors instead of a pivot door.